jordanpagewhite/d8-cta-assembly-example/steps/2-creating-the-cta-assembly-type.md

 ## Roles

-* A Drupal developer: This could be any developer/anyone that is proficient in utilizing the Drupal admin UI.
+* A Drupal sitebuilder: Programming not required.
+This involves a series of changes within the Drupal admin interface.

 ## Creating the assembly type